KevinZijlmans/Grozeries-Server/README.md

 This is the server side of the Grozeries platform, it is made in Sequelize and Express.
-It contains multiple routes and models and uses Sequelize Migrations.
+It contains multiple routes and models orders, orderlines, product, shops and users.
+The app also uses Sequelize migration so when you change up the models you dont have to delete your whole database.

 ## Authors